 Occasionally we will require sedation for our ultrasound patients to help ease their stress and relax, allowing us to better evaluate their abdominal organs.
 It should be noted that recent research shows a significant difference in lesion detection using abdominal CT in dogs greater than 25kg compared with abdominal ultrasound (Fields, 2012).
 What this means is that our ability to evaluate structures is limited by the size of our patients, and we may recommend alternate imaging modalities for very large breed dogs.

 Ultrasound-guided fine needle aspirates are performed regularly if an abnormal lesion is detected, and the samples are submitted to our in-house clinical pathologist.
-Ultrasound guided biopsy is also an available procedure.
+Ultrasound-guided biopsy is also an available procedure.

 Information for clients

-Client Info sheet and FAQ
+Client Information sheet and FAQs